cmdenis/phys512/Assignment 3/Assignment_3.md

 ## Question 1

+Look at eq 17.2.1 without knowing exactly what the coefficient $\phi$ is, you can still cancel that term by putting the equations todgether.

 ## Question 2

 Using `scipy`'s `integrate.solve_ivp` we carried out an integration of the chain of decay of U238 to Pb206.
 We started the simulation with a pure concentration of U238 (so nothing for the concentrations of any other elements).
 The integration was carried out using the Radau implicit integration method.